 Are you studying music in your homeschool, or are your kids involved in any formal lessons?
 What are some of your favorite online resources?

-Look into an English tutor for your kids.
+Look into an English tutor (find one here) for your kids.